 Visit Historical Sites

-Don’t skip the sightseeing.
+Don’t skip the sightseeing, stay at a 5 star hotel in bangkok sukhumvit and walk around the city.
 There’s always a place or two you can go to experience culture at its fullest; temples, museums and ancient ruins all exist in abundance depending on where you’re travelling to.
 As an added bonus, they’re almost always beautiful.

 Take the Taj Mahal, for example, or Chichen Izta in Mexico.
 Despite there ever-growing popularity with both locals and tourists, their beauty and grandeur are unspoiled by the surrounding crowds.
 But don’t consider just the popular places as there are plenty of hidden treasures to be discovered around the world, some of which are visited only by the locals –allowing for an authentic cultural experience without the distraction of other tourists.

 Learn The History

 Make sure you take some time to understand and learn about the history of your destination.
 Often this history is what shapes the culture of today, and so it would make sense to go back to the roots and witness just how things became how they are.